 Let me let you in on a little secret about homeschooling, okay?

 Homeschooling DOES NOT take the same amount of time as public school.
-My kids are not sitting in a desk for six hours a day, with carefully scheduled breaks for activity.
+My kids are not sitting at a desk for six hours a day, with carefully scheduled breaks for activity.

-I am a huge fan of independent learning.
-Knowing how to learn is way more important than knowing a huge amount of trivia.
+I am a massive fan of independent learning.
+Knowing how to learn is more important than knowing a vast amount of trivia.

 For more information on how this looks, please check out this post: